 “I am no man, I am dynamite!” —Friedrich Nietzsche

 INTJ is one of the most mystical personality types that people encounter because it is rare to have Introverted Intuition (Ni) as dominant function.
-They are authentic, intense, and single minded individuals who have a quiet and cool confidence to them.
+They are authentic, intense, and single minded individuals with a quiet and cool confidence to them.
 Similar to INTPs, many INTJs are well known for their intellectual prowess and deep perceptions.
 Externally, they often appear as formidable big picture thinkers who are emotionally distant and serious.
 Yet internally, they have a rich emotional world with strong moral values.
 Treating an INTJ based on their external behaviors will only lead to misunderstandings.
 INTJs have a playful and soft side to them that only people who they are close to gets to see.
 There is a 10 year old child and an old wise man who lives in all INTJs.
 In order to understand them, you have to get a general grasp at how their intuitive world works.

 Many INTJs exhibits an aura of mystery that surrounds them.
 For most people, they will forever remain a mystery.
 They are known to be incredibly private.
 It is not uncommon for people to know very little about them even after knowing them for years.
 When it comes to friends and relationships, they value quality over quantity.
 They are the type of people who you can only get close to if they let you, or if you are persistent enough to break through their walls and know how to understand them.
 While not all INTJs are equal, they are insightful individuals who may stun you with their knowledge and intelligence which sets them apart from others (a good chunk of those who tops the IQ charts are INTJs).
-They are hard people to find because they are one of the rarest personality type in the world.
+They are hard people to find because they are one of the rarest personality types in the world.
 I will tell you where to find them at the end, but the odds of getting to know them are against you if you don’t know how to understand them.
 From personal experience, it is usually the really outgoing person who unbashfully introduce themselves to me and asks me a ton of questions that befriends me (Lol).

 I am an INTJ with enneagram type 4w5.
 Since I am a type 4, this makes me one of the more self-aware, self-expressive, emotional, and moody INTJs out there.
 The tricky thing about me is that I also commonly test as an INFJ where my enneagram also tests as 5w4 (type 5 is commonly found in INTJs; type 4 in INFJ and INFP).
 My T/F in most tests sits close to 50/50.
 After much consideration, I think I am an INTJ with a developed Fi, and not an INFJ; even if I can sometimes appear like an INFJ, INFP, and ENTJ.
 Developed INTJ and INFJs can be difficult to tell apart.
 Both types have a very deep emotional core who can be very spiritual.